Home

 1978's London Town has an updated sound compared to Macca's mid-'70s efforts, but, years later, just sounds tired and cynical.
 As usual, one cheeso hit (With A Little Luck) and an awful lot of filler, the album clocking in at over fifty minutes.
 The only point at which they do anything even remotely innovative is on its best track, Morse Moose And The Grey Goose, where they stick a piano through a fuzzbox, alongside a clean one.
 OK, different...
 Mellotron choirs on Famous Groupies and, while it's possible it's in the background on one or two other tracks, it's more likely to be one of those new-fangled polysynth things.
 Paul made one more album under the Wings banner, '79's Back to the Egg, but despite rumours, it appears to be Mellotron-free.
 Once again, I have the irrepressible Mark Medley to thank (?) for pointing me at something that makes me feel vaguely unclean.
 Macca's hideous 1979 festive hit, Wonderful Christmastime, 'features' a fourteen-second Mellotron sax solo around the 2.40 mark, for those of you sick enough to wish to investigate.
 Interestingly, upon actually listening to the song, as against hearing it in a pub in December, some of the synth arrangements are actually very nicely done - there's one short excerpt that you could play to most people without their being aware of its provenance.
 Still largely shite, though.

 There's Mellotron all over Paul's second solo album proper, McCartney II, from 1980.
-He plays every instrument on the album, meaning that quite a few things have to be keyboard approximations and some of those, in those pre-sampler times, have to be Mellotron.
+He plays every instrument on the record, meaning that quite a few things have to be keyboard approximations and some of those, in those pre-sampler times, have to be Mellotron.
 I've read that this is a highly eccentric album and, after hearing Temporary Secretary, I don't feel inclined to argue.
 What was he on?
 Well, after his '79 Tokyo weed bust, I hardly need to comment...
 The album has its highlights, even from my perspective; the quite beautiful Waterfalls is excellent, Summer's Day Song having a similar vibe.
 Thankfully, nothing else comes close to the infuriating tweeness of Coming Up.
 Anyway, on the (presumably) Mellotron front, the saxes on the irritating Coming Up have exactly the same 'weak notes' each time round the chorus and I'm sure I can hear the odd key-click, while the instrumental Summer's Day Song is very clearly Mellotron flute, particularly in the chordal passages.
 Bogey Music has more saxes, but in a lower register, with yet more saxes on one of the CD's bonus tracks, the interminable Secret Friend.

 Paul's last Mellotron use until 1989 is on a bonus track on the CD issue of 1983's Pipes of Peace, although I vaguely wonder about the church organ at the beginning of the album.
 Overall, it's McCartney-by-numbers, with two major hits in the cheesola title track (wasn't that the one with the 'First World War Christmas Day football match' recreation?) and the even more cheesola Michael Jackson collaboration Say Say Say, in the days when they were still friends, before Wacko bought Northern Songs from under Paul's nose.
 The rest of the album is typical McCartney and not too horribly '80s, but not something you're likely to want to track down.
 As for that bonus track, Twice In A Lifetime, it's an irritating little song with a passably arranged Mellotron strings part kept well in the background.